Enterprise Risk Management

 Risk Culture and Governance

-The Board of Trustees is responsible for:
+The Board of Trustees and the President are responsible for:

 • Assisting the Enterprise Risk Committee with establishing USF’s risk-taking view, prioritizing risks, and validating expectations; and